 AB68 (Assembly - Taxation) - For purposes of apportioning taxes collected by the Department of Taxation where the basis of the apportionment is the population of the political subdivision, existing law requires the Department to use the populations certified by the Governor.
 (NRS 360.285) Section 1 of this bill clarifies that each apportioned payment attributable to a fiscal year must be based upon the Governor's certification made on or before March 1 immediately preceding the fiscal year for which the payment will be made.
 Existing law establishes the statutory formulas for distributing tax proceeds from the Local Government Tax Distribution Account to local governments, enterprise districts and special districts.
 (NRS 360.680, 360.690) Sections 2-4 of this bill establish different formulas to calculate the distribution of the tax proceeds.
 Existing law authorizes the governing bodies of two or more local governments or special districts, or any combination thereof, to enter into a cooperative agreement that sets forth an alternative formula for the distribution of taxes from the Local Government Tax Distribution Account.
 (NRS 360.730) Section 5 of this bill changes the date by which a copy of an approved cooperative agreement must be transmitted to the Executive Director of the Department of Taxation from December 1 of the year immediately preceding the initial year of distribution that will be governed by the cooperative agreement to April 1 of the initial year of distribution.
-Section 5 also requires local governments and special districts who anticipate being parties to such a cooperative agreement to provide to the Department of Taxation on or before March 1 of the initial year of distribution that will be governed by the cooperative of the initial year of distribution that will be governed on or before March 1 of the initial year of distribution that will be governed by the cooperative agreement to enter into the cooperative agreement.
+Section 5 also requires local governments and special districts who anticipate being parties to such a cooperative agreement to provide to the Department of Taxation on or before March 1 of the initial year of distribution that will be governed by the cooperative agreement a nonbinding notice of intent to enter into the cooperative agreement.